-Melbourne Business School Limited is a company limited by guarantee and is prohibited by their respective Memoranda of Association from paying a dividend to their members.
+Melbourne Business School Limited is a company limited by guarantee and is prohibited by its Constitution from paying a dividend to its members.

 State of affairs

 In the opinion of the directors, there were no significant changes in the state of affairs of the Group that occurred during the financial year under review not otherwise disclosed in this report or the consolidated financial statements.